 Directness goes a long way toward improving communication in a relationship.

 3. Ask instead of assuming

 Treating them with respect means things like keeping your promises, checking in with their feelings, asking before sharing any personal information about them, thanking them for what they contribute to your relationship, and listening to their concerns with kindness and empathy.

-The mentioned six different ways to improve marriage communication can actually help in addressing many issues between couples easily and prevent matters from getting escalated unnecessarily.
+The mentioned six different ways alongside couples counseling to improve marriage communication can actually help in addressing many issues between couples easily and prevent matters from getting escalated unnecessarily.